Scott Twine: Bristol City (loan)

+Bristol City

+On 16 August 2024, Twine joined Bristol City on a permanent deal, signing at four-year deal for a reported £4m fee.

 Style of play

-Twine has a reputation for scoring long range goals from both open play and free-kicks.
+Twine has developed a reputation for scoring long range goals from both open play and free-kicks.
 Primarily a number ten throughout his career to date, Twine can also operate as a left-winger or striker.